-The appearance of large numerical hierarchies in fundamental theories has long been a source of discomfort, articulated in the modern era by Dirac [4] and subsequently refined in the context of quantum field theory by Wilson [5], Susskind [6], 't Hooft [7], and others.
-In the context of quantum field theory, dimensionless parameters of a quantum field theory are naturally expected to be $\mathcal{O}(1)$, while the dimensional parameters are naturally the size of the fundamental scale at which the theory is defined.
+The appearance of large numerical hierarchies in fundamental theories has long been a source of discomfort, articulated in the modern era by Dirac [5] and subsequently refined in the context of quantum field theory by Wilson [6], Susskind [7], 't Hooft [8], and others.
+In the context of quantum field theory, dimensionless parameters of a quantum field theory are naturally expected to be $\mathcal{O}(1)$ , while the dimensional parameters are naturally the size of the fundamental scale at which the theory is defined.
 An exception arises when a symmetry is manifested in the limit that a parameter of the theory is taken to zero.
 In this case, it is "technically natural" for some parameters to remain smaller than others, in the sense that they are protected from large quantum corrections, though even in this case one is left to find an explanation for the dynamical origin of the small parameter.
 This notion of naturalness has been reinforced by the widespread successes of effective field theory and diverse realizations in both particle physics and condensed matter physics.

 Famously, all of the observed parameters of the Standard Model satisfy the naturalness criterion in some form, with the exception of the Higgs boson mass parameter and the strong CP angle.
 The naturalness of these parameters remains an open question, and in each case a natural explanation entails a significant extension of the Standard Model.
 Of these, the naturalness of the weak scale is perhaps the most pressing, as it is drawn into sharp relief by the discovery of an apparently elementary Higgs boson at the LHC.
 Evidence for a natural explanation for the value of the weak scale has yet to appear, with null results across a suite of experimental searches imperiling many preferred candidates.
-But the LHC is not capable of decisively deciding the naturalness of the weak scale, providing strong motivation for colliders that complement LHC sensitivity to natural new physics.
+But the LHC is not capable of decisively deciding the naturalness of the weak scale, insofar as there are completely natural theories for the weak scale that may be consistent with the full LHC data set.
+This provides strong motivation for colliders that complement LHC sensitivity to natural new physics.

-The oft-cited quadratically divergent radiative corrections to the Higgs boson mass parameter, are not the naturalness problem in and of themselves, but rather an indication of the problem.
+The oft-cited quadratically divergent radiative corrections to the Higgs boson mass parameter, where $\Lambda$ is a cut-off, are not the naturalness problem in and of themselves, but rather an indication of the problem.
 Such divergences indicate that the Higgs boson mass parameter is precisely that - a parameter - and incalculable in the Standard Model.
 But the robust expectation is that the Higgs boson mass and other parameters of the Standard Model are fully calculable in a fundamental theory.
 In this case, the quadratically divergent contributions to the Higgs boson mass parameter in the Standard Model are replaced by finite contributions dictated by the fundamental theory.
-The Higgs boson mass in terms of underlying parameters will take the form where a, b, \ldots are dimensionless constants and Λ_h is an underlying mass scale of the fundamental theory.
-If the Higgs boson mass is natural, the parameters a and b will be $\mathcal{O}(1)$,
+The Higgs boson mass in terms of underlying parameters will take the form

-$$\delta m_H^2 \sim \frac{3y_t^2}{8\pi^2} \Lambda^2 \,, \tag{2.2}$$ up to possible manifestations of technical naturalness associated with symmetries in the underlying theory.
-In this case, one expects $m_H \sim \Lambda_h$, corresponding to the appearance of new physics near the weak scale.
+$$\delta m_H^2 \sim \frac{3y_t^2}{8\pi^2} \Lambda^2 \,, \tag{2.2}$$ where $a, b, \ldots$ are dimensionless constants and $\Lambda_h$ is an underlying mass scale of the fundamental theory.
+If the Higgs boson mass is natural, the parameters a and b will be $\mathcal{O}(1)$ , up to possible manifestations of technical naturalness associated with symmetries in the underlying theory.
+In this case, one expects $m_H \sim \Lambda_h$ , corresponding to the appearance of new physics near the weak scale.
 Alternately, $m_H \ll \Lambda_h$ points either to fine-tuning among fundamental parameters, or to a correlation between ultraviolet and infrared aspects of the theory with no known counterpart in effective field theory.